 That’s why I’ve created this guide!
 I’ve figured out what each inhabited island is best for, and categorised them to help you better plan your itinerary to this gorgeous Ecuadorian outpost.

 So let’s get started!

 - The Best Places to Stay in the Galapagos Islands

 - Galapagos’s 4 Best Islands to Stay On

-- #1 Santa Cruz – Where to stay in Galapagos for the First Time
+- #1 Santa Cruz Island – Where to stay in Galapagos for the First Time

-- #2 San Cristóbal – Where to stay on Galapagos Islands on a Budget
+- #2 San Cristóbal Island – Where to stay on Galapagos Islands on a Budget

-- #3 Isabela – Best Island in Galapagos for Families
+- #3 Isabela Island – Best Island in Galapagos for Families

-- #4 Floreana – Coolest Place to Stay in Galapagos
+- #4 Floreana Island – Coolest Place to Stay in Galapagos

-- FAQ about Finding a Place to Stay in Galapagos
+- FAQs about Finding a Place to Stay in Galapagos

 - Final Thoughts on Where to Stay on Galapagos